Objective comparison of methods to decode anomalous diffusion: Results

 \subsection{Competition design}

 The challenge consisted of three tasks: Task 1 (T1)~--~inference of the anomalous diffusion exponent $\alpha$; Task 2 (T2)~--~classification of the underlying diffusion model; Task 3 (T3)~--~trajectory segmentation (Fig.~\ref{fig:summary_andi}c and \hyperlink{sec:methods_h}{Methods}, ``Organization of the challenge'').
 The aim of the last task was to identify the changepoint within a trajectory switching $\alpha$ and diffusion model, as well as to determine the exponent and model for the identified segments.
 Each task was further divided into three subtasks corresponding to the trajectory dimensions (1D, 2D, and 3D, Fig.~\ref{fig:summary_andi}b), totaling 9 independent subtasks.
 Participants could choose to submit predictions for any combination of subtasks.
-We received submissions from 13 teams for T1, 14 teams for T2, and 4 teams for T3.
-Information about methods used by participating teams can be found in \hyperlink{sec:SI-note1_h}{Supplementary Note 1}.
+For the competition, we let developers build and use their own tools to provide predictions for the common dataset.
+While this choice limited the methods assessed to those provided by the community, it ensured that those algorithms were properly applied.
+Datasets were generated as described in \hyperlink{sec:methods_h}{Methods}, ``Structure of the datasets'' and ``Theoretical models''.